Best DSLR or Mirrorless Camera for Streaming & Online Recording in 2025

 Well, to be fair, we often record in darker studios, but we should be doing so with good lighting.
 And it might be that you want to see more of a wide-screen view, fitting in more of the background.
 But generally you'll be able to find a good setup to allow for that even with a crop lens.
 So, all-in-all, I think it's probably not worth it for most streamers.

-Like I said, this is definitely an it-depends type of question.
-But rest assured that you can get a huge image quality boost even just moving up to a budget DSLR.
+Like I said, your choice of camera is definitely an it-depends type of question.
+But rest assured that you can get a huge image quality boost even just moving up to a budget DSLR or mirrorless system.
 From entry-level options like the Rebel SL3 to professional-grade models like the Sony PXW-Z200, there's something for everyone looking to enhance their content creation capabilities.

 Remember that while having great equipment is important, it's your creativity and content that will truly set you apart in the world of online video.
 Happy recording!